Understanding Psychology

 From the foundational theories of Freud and Skinner to the modern-day marvels of cognitive psychology, behavioral psychology, and neuroscience, the evolution of psychology has been truly remarkable and continues to captivate scholars and practitioners alike.
 This enduring journey of discovery and innovation has not only broadened our understanding of the human psyche but also enriched our perspectives on the complexities of human behavior and cognition.

-Most of psychology topics in theory, practice, and research deals with the aspects of the mind.
+Most psychology topics in theory, practice, and research deal with the aspects of the mind.
 Early psychology almost exclusively studied human behavior through these hidden mechanisms.
 John Watson wrote, “all schools of psychology except that of behaviorism claim that ‘consciousness’ is the subject matter of psychology” (Watson, 2012).
 Behaviorism, in contrast, focuses on observable behavior.
-Since the emergence of behaviorism, technology now allows observing the working of the mind through instruments, adding a whole new field of psychological exploration.
+Since the emergence of behaviorism, technology now allows observing the workings of the mind through instruments, adding a whole new field of psychological exploration.

 Key Psychology Topics of Interest